 There had always been times in the valley of Andau Argun’s history when the weather deviated from a fairly equitable norm that was remarkable considering its situation high in the Enchanted Mountains, a fair way north, and not close to the ocean.
 But this fimbulwinter threatened to be one of the worst.
 Worse than under the Demon of Cacophony; worse even than in the earliest days when the mists from the surrounding mountains had not yet been caressed back by the giants and their songs.

 It had been going on for thirty-three years now, Einion had been told: the same number of years he had been alive.
 Not that there was any connection, he was assured.
-And how could there be? why this unnecessary reassurance? when he had obviously been a bairn and then but a child – and no child could be held accountable in such a way.
+And how could there be? why this unnecessary reassurance? when he had obviously been a bairn – and no child could be held accountable in such a way.
 Yet he also somehow retained the sense that children have that the world revolved around him that is usually, by degrees, shed as progress is made towards adulthood.

 He was told that the winters had become progressively more serve, and then longer in duration, as the decades passed, till there had been no summer of note three years ago, just dust-laden clouds and weak crops; then the summer-before-last when the winds blew unceasingly; and then the last summer when the frost and snow hardly retreated at all.
 Nothing sown sprouted, nothing planted fruited, and nothing wild could be harvested.